leibatt/pyxis/README.md

-# formalizing-vis-tasks
+# pyxis
-code repository for the formalizing visualization tasks research project.
+code repository for the Pyxis project for formalizing visualization task research.

 to install dependencies use `yarn`